sermon: Satan (Part 3)

 I Kings 22:7 And Jehoshaphat said, "Is there not still a prophet of the Lord here [meaning in Israel], that we may inquire of Him?"

 Ahab replies, "Yes, there's this one, but I don't like him because he's always prophesying bad things about me."
 But he decides, at Jehoshaphat's prodding, that he needed to go get him.

-That wasn't happy news to Ahab.
-We don't need to go any further.
+That was not happy news to Ahab.
+We do not need to go any further.
 We just need to see this little view into the councils of heaven where God had drawn into His government spirit beings, even enemies of His, to counsel Him on how some portion of His governance of the earth would be handled.

 Matthew 4:8-9 Again, the devil took Him up on an exceedingly high mountain, and showed Him all the kingdoms of the world and their glory.
 And he said to him, "All these things I will give You if You will fall down and worship me."

-In this sermon we're going to be moving in this direction so we can begin to see how his influence—we've already seen how it comes—now we're going to begin to see the direction that it is going to come.
+In this sermon we are going to be moving in this direction so we can begin to see how his influence—we have already seen how it comes.
+Now we are going to begin to see the direction that it is going to come.
 He gives disinformation and he stirs up our spirit.
-I've already told you that he does this by influencing us toward satisfaction of the self.
+I have already told you that he does this by influencing us toward satisfaction of the self.